kristoferbirgir/MotorSaleJava/README.md

 - After discussion, the user stories were split up between the development team.
 - These user stories include a mobile specific user story which allows the user to take a photo when creating a listing.
 - Product owner: Janus Bjarki Birgisson

+### 30th March, 2025 - Sprint 3
+- User stories 8-12 have been iplemented.
+- After dividing the stories among the development team, the work went rather smoothly with one exception.
+- We encountered some difficulties with implementing the sort and filter functionality, as the backend did not support a single query for multiple filters.
+We had initially implemented the backend with a separate endpoint for each filter.
+Because of this, it took us longer than expected to find a way to make it work.
+If the user selects both sorting and filtering, all the filtering happens in the backend.
+The lists returned from the backend are then intersected, and the intersection is sorted in the app if the user selects a sorting mechanism.
+- Product owner: Viktor Örlygur Andrason